(Excerpt from the book, “AntiChrist Emerging: the surge of anti-Semitism”)

 As Holly Pevic states it, “…NAR leaders have a vastly different view of the role of Israel in the end time than traditional charismatics–and these charismatics are in the dark.”

+NAR’s anti-Semitism is obscured under layers of Dominionist scenarios and repurposed terms.
+(This will be explained further in Part Two: A Judaic Dominionist Utopia.)
 It would be safe and fair to say that if one understands and accepts Dominion Theology, he or she likely does not support Israel in the biblical sense.
 They may have fondness for and even speak kindly about, and even support missionaries to Israel, but they cannot truly accept her as God’s Chosen People.
-Furthermore, they cannot avoid opposing Israel if or when She enters the eschatological path of biblical prophecy.
+Furthermore, and of utmost importance, they cannot avoid opposing Israel if or when She enters the eschatological path of biblical prophecy.

 Peter Wagner (now deceased), is considered the founder of the NAR.
 He appeared to believe that Dominionism or Kingdom Now evolved from Reconstructionist beliefs.